-The above commands download a prepackaged SMQ broker application (IoT-LED-Broker.tar.gz ) and install the package in the 'www' directory.
+The above commands download a prepackaged SMQ LED example application (IoT-LED-Broker.tar.gz ) and install the package in the 'www' directory.
 The last command restarts the Mako Server, where the Mako Server loads the new SMQ broker application.

 After completing the installation, navigate to your domain name using your browser.
 Use the VPS IP address if your domain name is still not working (it takes time for DNS to replicate).
 You should see the LED demo.
-The LED demo's web pages are included in the broker setup package (IoT-LED-Broker.tar.gz) and enable you to quickly verify that everything is working.
-You can delete the LED demo when no longer needed.
+The SMQ LED example's web page is included in the package (IoT-LED-Broker.tar.gz) and enables you to quickly verify that everything is working.
+You can delete the LED example when no longer needed.

-You should also test that you can mount/map the online server as a WebDAV network drive.
-You should be able to directly work on the server's 'www' directory from your own computer as soon as you have the online server setup as a network drive.
+You should be able to directly work on the server's 'www' directory from your own computer as soon as the online server is installed.

 Installing an SSL certificate is not required unless you need secure communication for your SMQ broker and/or web applications running on the server.